-If a water body becomes overly enriched with minerals and nutrients the excessive growth of algae can be induced.
+If a water body becomes overly enriched with minerals and nutrients algae can grow excessively.
 This process may result in oxygen depletion of the water body.
 Nitrate leaching is often the reason for eutrophication.

-Surplus nitrogen from organic or mineral fertilizer can leach as nitrate (NO3) into the groundwater (potential drinking water) or be released as greenhouse gas (N2O) and ammonia (NH3) into the atmosphere and contribute to climate warming.
+Surplus nitrogen from organic or mineral fertilizer can leach as nitrate (NO3) into the groundwater, which is also potential drinking water, or be released as greenhouse gas (N2O) and ammonia (NH3) into the atmosphere and contribute to climate warming.
 Nitrate is microbially converted into nitrite (NO2) which may harm the human cell oxygen supply especially in babies.
 In the environment, a surplus of nitrogen can cause eutrophication of water bodies, lead to acidification of soils and disrupt the ecological balance.

 Nitrogen fertilizer related environmental problems and mitigation measures are discussed on global, European and country level.
 Several European member states are above the set emission targets and are considering nitrogen stabilizer as an effective mitigation measure.